ecobee/juno-workshop-july2020/exercises/1-movie-card.md

 ### Acceptance criteria

 User stories typically come with a set of acceptance criteria, which should be met in order for the feature to be considered complete (but a reminder, you don't necessarily **have** to complete all of it for the purposes of our exercise).
 Your acceptance criteria for this feature is:

 - [ ] On click of a movie card on the homepage, make a GET request to `GET /movie/{movie_id}` endpoint to get movie details ([documentation here](https://developers.themoviedb.org/3/movies/get-movie-details))
-- [ ]  Movie detail card component should appear on click
 - [ ] Movie detail card component should display poster, release date, length, description, genre, title, rating, IMDb link
-- [ ]  Movie detail card component should include an "exit" or "back" button that hides the component on click